Sins of the Father (Star Trek: The Next Generation): Reception

 This episode won an Emmy award for Best Art Design.

 Zack Handlen of The A.V.
 Club gave the episode a B+ grade.

-Keith DeCandido of Tor.com rated the episode 8 out of 10.
+Keith DeCandido of Tor.com rated the episode eight out of ten.

-The episode ranked seventh in Entertainment Weekly's list of top 10 Star Trek: The Next Generation episodes.
+The episode ranked seventh in Entertainment Weekly's list of top ten Star Trek: The Next Generation episodes.
 In 2017, Den of Geek included "Sins of the Father" as one of their 25 recommended episodes of Star Trek: The Next Generation.
-In 2017, The Daily Dot recommended this as a Star Trek Klingon alien themed episode to prepare for Star Trek: Discovery.
+Also in 2017, The Daily Dot recommended this as a Star Trek Klingon themed episode to prepare for Star Trek: Discovery.

 In 2017, Nerdist ranked "Sins of the Father" the ninth best episode of Star Trek: The Next Generation.

 In 2019, Screen Rant ranked "Sins of the Father" the second best episode of Star Trek: The Next Generation.
-In 2020, ScreenRant again ranked it the second best episode, noting it explores the fictional alien Klingon culture, Worf (played by Michael Dorn), and explores the concept of honor and alien politics.
+In 2020, Screen Rant again ranked it the second best episode, noting it explores the Klingon culture, Worf (played by Michael Dorn), and the concept of honor and politics.

-In 2021, Cinemablend ranked this one of the top ten episodes of TNG.
-They note this episode helps establish background on Klingon aliens, and its plot is harnessed by later episodes.
+In 2021, Cinema Blend ranked this one of the top ten episodes of TNG.
+They note this episode helps establish background on the Klingons, and its plot is harnessed by later episodes.